 Single-Wall Cardboard

-Single-wall cardboard is a lightweight and strong material that consists of a single outer layer made of fluted paper sandwiched between two flat cardboard liners.
 Depending on the flute type and size, its thickness typically spans from 1/16 inch to 1/8 inch.
 The structure is perfect for light-duty boxes used in common shipping and packaging.
 Single-walled cardboard is a usual choice for shipping or storage of light weight goods such as books, clothing, and smaller electronics.

 Double-Wall Cardboard

 Double-wall cardboard has two layers of fluting and three flat liners for increased strength and durability.
-The thickness typically falls between 1/8 inches and 3/16 inches, meaning that it is a more heavy-duty option for shipping goods.
+The corrugated cardboard thickness typically falls between 1/8 inches and 3/16 inches, meaning that it is a more heavy-duty option for shipping goods.
 Double-wall cardboard is used to pack delicate or heavier goods like ceramics, glassware, and parts of machinery.
 It is a go-to option for goods that need extra defense in transit or storage.that need extra defense in transit or storage.

 Triple-Wall Cardboard

 For maximum defense, triple wall boards contain three fluted layers and four flat liners.
-Usually, this type of cardboard is more than 3/16 inches thick and has an exceptional capacity to withstand load.
+Usually, this type of corrugated cardboard thickness is more than 3/16 inches thick and has an exceptional capacity to withstand load.
 It is mainly used for packaging heavy machinery or industrial equipment.
 It is an excellent option in rough shipping conditions.

 Corrugated Cardboard vs. Paperboard